 5. Preview and Export the Game

-After completing the game, you can preview to see how it works.
+After completing the game, you can preview it to see how it works.
 Just open the Export tab > HTML5 Preview.

 Finally, ActivePresenter enables you to export your game to HTML5, SCORM, or xAPI packages depending on your needs.